-Application Deadlines: Closed for 2020.
-The 2021 deadlines are May 1, 2021 (for domestic applicants and for students enrolled in an affiliated UC San Diego graduate degree program).
+Application Deadlines: May 1, 2021 (for domestic applicants and for students enrolled in an affiliated UC San Diego graduate degree program).
 Feb 15, 2021 (for foreign applicants who will need a visa).

 Lectures are held every Monday, Wednesday, and Friday from 9-11 AM.
 Topics include: • Introduction to porous silicon—background and overview • Semiconductor fundamentals • Etching and electrochemistry of silicon • Photoluminescent Si "Quantum Dots" • Passive optical nanostructures—photonic crystals, optical diffraction, Fabry-Perot layers and multilayers • Characterization including porosity measurements, optics, FTIR, SEM, BET, Contact Angle • Freestanding porous silicon microparticles, nanoparticles, nanowires • Chemistry of silicon nanostructures • Biomaterials and medical applications of silicon nanostructures, including targeted drug delivery and in vivo systems • Metal and polymeric composites with porous silicon • Energy related materials including Li-ion anodes and thermoelectrics • Optical biosensing, chemical sensing.